 (b) has acted as liquidator or administrator of the company or as receiver or manager or, in Scotland, receiver of its property; or

-(c) not being a person falling within paragraph (a) or (b), is or has been concerned, or has taken part, in the promotion, formation or
+(c) not being a person falling within paragraph (a) or (b), is or has been concerned, or has taken part, in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Common law offence of false imprisonmentThe offence of false imprisonmentFalse imprisonment is a common law offence but it is more common as a civil action in tort (see Practice Note: False imprisonment).It is triable only on indictment.
 It may be classified in class 2A, 2B or 3 in accordance with

 Mortgagee’s consent to grant of leaseIf a property is subject to a mortgage that prohibits leasing without the mortgagee’s consent, then written evidence of consent must be obtained prior to completion of the lease.
 On the grant of an underlease, mortgagee’s consent in respect of any mortgage over